Migrating to Shopify from Magento

 Add User to Role

-After you've created a Role and a User, you need to associate the two together.
+After you create a Role and a User, you need to associate the two together.

 To add a User to a Role: